Chinchillas have unique digestive systems.

-One of the tips I like to mention in several blog posts I write is to always ensure that your chinchilla still has plenty of water available.
+One of the tips I mention in many of the blog posts I write is to always ensure that your chinchilla has plenty of water available.

-Chinchillas also have difficulty at times processing and chewing foods entirely due to their large teeth.
+Chinchillas sometimes have difficulty processing and chewing foods completely, due to their large teeth.